isc-projects/kea/doc/sphinx/arm/hooks.rst

     because the parameters specified for the library (or the files those parameters point to) may have changed.

-As of Kea 2.7.8, hook libriares may only be loaded from the default installation directory which is provided in the config report as "Hooks directory".
-If a path other than the default installation directory is specified Kea will emit an error and refuse to load the library.
-For ease of use the path may simply be omitted.
+As of Kea 2.7.8, hook libraries may only be loaded from the default installation directory determined during compilation and shown in the config report as "Hooks directory".
+This value may be overridden at startup by setting the enviornment variable ``KEA_HOOKS_PATH`` to the desired path.
+If a path other than this value is used in a ``library`` element Kea will emit an error and refuse to load the library.
+For ease of use ``library`` elements may simply omit path components, specifying the file name only as shown below:

 .. code-block:: json